Day-Cohort-77/PetPal-api-rhyfxe/.github/BRANCH_PROTECTION_SETUP.md

 ☑️ Require a pull request before merging
     ☑️ Require approvals: 1
-    ☑️ Dismiss stale PR approvals when new commits are pushed ☑️ Require review from code owners (if CODEOWNERS file exists)
+    ☑️ Dismiss stale PR approvals when new commits are pushed ☑️ Require review from code owners (if CODEOWNERS file exists) FUCK YOU

 ☑️ Require status checks to pass before merging
     ☑️ Require branches to be up to date before merging